Car Insurance Fraud: Types, Penalties & What Happens If You're Caught

 Vehicle Theft Fraud

 Auto theft fraud — also called "owner give-up" or "vehicle dumping" — involves reporting a car stolen after the owner has sold it for parts, hidden it, or deliberately destroyed it.
-Insurers are well aware of this tactic and investigate total-loss theft claims carefully, including checking odometer records, GPS history, and social media activity.
+Staged arson cases are particularly common for high-value vehicles or those with loans exceeding the car's market value.
+Insurers investigate total-loss theft claims carefully, including checking odometer records, GPS history, and social media activity.
+In some cases, stolen vehicles are even exported abroad — a reminder that investigators now operate across state and national boundaries to recover fraudulently reported vehicles.

 Farmers logo